-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-- Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund (excluded products and/or activities can be found in the website disclosures referenced below under "Exclusion approach") - Percentage of investments in securities of sovereign issuers, that are considered "nondemocratic", based on a third-party research provider - Percentage of investments in securities of issuers that are not a party to conventions on chemical and biological weapons - Percentage of investments in securities of corporate issuers that pass the minimum ESG rating that has been set for this Sub-Fund (based on a proprietary methodology, minimum set at E from A-G, G being the lowest).
-If the issuer cannot be rated by proprietary methodology a minimum MSCI ESG rating of BB is used. - Percentage of investments in securities of issuers that pass the minimum climate score that has been set for this Sub-Fund (based on a proprietary methodology, minimum is set at 10 from 0-100, 0 being the lowest). - Percentage of investments in securities of issuers that are in violation of global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
-Such controversies may be related to environmental, social or governance issues. - Percentage of investments in green, social or sustainability bonds in the securities portfolio or in investment funds that invest mainly in such bonds.
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund (excluded products and/or activities are indicated under the investment strategy section) - Percentage of investments in securities of sovereign issuers, that are considered "non-democratic", based on a third-party research provider - Percentage of investments in securities of sovereign issuers that are not a party to conventions on chemical and biological weapons. - Percentage of investments in securities of issuers that pass the minimum ESG Rating that has been set for this Sub-Fund (based on a proprietary methodology, minimum is set at E from A-G, G being the lowest).
+If the issuer cannot be rated by proprietary methodology a minimum MSCI ESG rating of BB is taken. - Percentage of investments in securities of issuers that pass the minimum Climate score that has been set for this Sub-Fund (based on a proprietary methodology, minimum is set at 10 from 0-100, 0 being the lowest). - Percentage of investments in securities of issuers that are in violation of global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
+Such controversies may be related to environmental, social or governance issues. - Percentage of investments in green, social or sustainability bonds in the securities portfolio or in investment funds that invest mainly in such bonds